mosse-security/mcsi-library/docs/articles/2022/07/metasploit-introduction-to-databases-and-workspaces/metasploit-introduction-to-databases-and-workspaces.md

 # Metasploit Introduction to Databases and Workspaces

-It is critical to keep all data secure and organized so that you can reuse your findings effectively and easily when you need them.
-In this blog post, we are going to take a look at how we can achieve this with msfconsole databases and workspaces.
+Metasploit databases and workspaces are tools used by penetration testers for various purposes such as storing data, tracking progress, storing information about previous attacks and sharing information between team members.
+In this blog post, we will introduce you to the concept of metasploit databases and workspaces and show you how to create and use them.

 ## Introduction